jrg94/personal-data/education/README.md

 - **Section ID**: a unique identifier linking back to a course in [teaching history](teaching-history.csv)
 - **Comment**: a comment made by a previous student

+## SEI Questions Lookup

+The purpose of the [SEI questions lookup](sei-questions-lookup.csv) file is to define the 10 questions used in every student evaluation of instruction.
+The file is setup to be expanded if needed.
+For now, the headers are as follows:

+- **Question ID**: a unique identifier for the question
+- **Question**: the question description
+- **Scale**: the max scale value on a Likert scale (e.g., 3, 5, 7, etc.)